Engee documentation

 To add a subsystem, you can:

-• highlight the blocks you want to add to the subsystem, press the multi-dot and then the icon subsystem icon 1 1 Subsystem;
+• select the blocks that you want to add to the subsystem, click the ellipsis and then on the icon subsystem icon 1 1 Subsystem;

 subsystem creation

-• add block Subsystem from the block library, double-click on it with the left mouse button (so you will enter the subsystem) and add the required blocks in the standard way.
+• add a block Subsystem from the block library, double-click on it with the left mouse button (this will enter the subsystem) and add the necessary blocks in the standard way.

-Within one subsystem you can create an unlimited number of other subsystems at different nesting levels.
+Within one subsystem, you can create an unlimited number of other subsystems at different levels of nesting.
 As a result, the model has a hierarchy.
-To navigate through different levels of the model use Navigation panel.
+To navigate through different levels of the model, use the Navigation Bar.

 model hierarchy 3 1

-You can disable or skip blocks of the Engee workspace:
+You can disable or skip workspace blocks Engee:

-• Comment Out - function is the same as if the block did not exist in the model.
-This means that the block is disabled and its presence does not affect the behaviour of the model:
+• Comment Out — the function is the same as if the block did not exist in the model.
+This means that the block is disabled and its presence does not affect the behavior of the model.:

-• Comment Through - the function is the same as if the inputs of the block are directly connected to its outputs.
-This means that the block is skipped and data flows through it unchanged.
-This is equivalent to connecting all block inputs directly to the corresponding block outputs:
+• Comment Through — The function is similar to the fact that the inputs of the unit are directly connected to its outputs.
+This means that the block is skipped and the data passes through it unchanged.
+This is equivalent to connecting all the inputs of the block directly to the corresponding outputs of the block.:

-• You cannot disable library blocks Physical Modeling;
+• You can’t disable library blocks.
+Physical Modeling;

-• You cannot disable input and output ports.
+• You cannot disable the input and output ports.

 Bookmarks in models

-Bookmarks allow you to quickly navigate between different models and nesting levels.
-To add a bookmark, click the icon Make screenshot icon screenshot 1 and select a section Bookmarks.
-Two options are available in this bookmark section:
+Bookmarks allow you to quickly navigate between different models and levels of nesting.
+To add a bookmark, click on the icon Make screenshot icon screenshot 1 and select a section Bookmarks.
+There are two options available in this bookmarks section:

-• Add Bookmark - the system saves the current position in the model.
-After that, a screenshot of the bookmark will appear in the lower right corner, where you can change its name or delete it:
+• Add a bookmark — the system saves the current position in the model.
+After that, a screenshot of the bookmark will appear in the lower right corner, where you can change its name or delete it.:

 bookmark 1

-To navigate to a bookmark, select the desired one from the list and double-click on it with the left mouse button.
-If necessary, use the search by name.
+To go to a bookmark, select the one you want from the list and double-click on it with the left mouse button.
+If necessary, use a name search.